 My hope is that Yamaha will continue to not only raise the bar, but continue researching opportunities to improve upon what they have while still looking for chances to create something new.

-And below, please take a look at some of the best selling upright pianos currently available on Amazon, and then see how well they stack up to the pianos we’ll be discussing in-depth today:
+And below, please take a look at some of the best selling upright pianos currently available online, and then see how well they stack up to the pianos we’ll be discussing in-depth today:

 What People Look for in an Upright